HERE’S WHAT HAPPENED THAT CAUSED ME TO FOUND APRA

 Today, 80% of the hospitals in America are private and owned and operated by huge corporations, either for-profit or non-profit.
 They’re run as businesses with the main objective being to earn a profit (yes, even nonprofit hospitals earn profits – the difference is how the profits are used; such as paying huge salaries to the CEO’s and administrators rather than dividends to shareholders).
 And usually it’s a very lucrative business.
 In fact, the boards of these organizations, which may operate dozens or even hundreds of hospitals, often pay the administrators of each an annual salary of $1 million or more to ensure that their objective to earn profits are met.
 But treating patients safely can cost money, so it’s not a priority.

-As a result, preventable errors are happening continually at hospitals big and small throughout our country, even major institutions.
+As a result, preventable errors are happening at all hospitals big and small throughout our country every day, even major institutions.
 This is why doctors and nurses are frightened to be admitted to any hospital, or to have a family member admitted because they know what’s happening.

 According to medical experts, hundreds of thousands of people are being killed in our hospitals every year and millions are being injured, often permanently.
-But no one will take responsibility, no one is being held accountable, there is little news about the preventable harm that’s occurring so nothing is being done to stop it.
+But no one will take responsibility, no one is being held accountable and there is little news about the preventable errors and harm that’s occurring at every hospital every day so nothing is being done to stop it.
 Most hospitals won’t do what’s needed to ensure that patients receive safe treatment because there’s no law requiring them to and no public outcry since the public doesn’t know what’s happening.
-As a result, preventable harm in hospitals is now the third leading cause of death in our country, after heart disease and cancer.
+As a result, preventable errors in hospitals are now the third leading cause of death in our country, after heart disease and cancer.

 It’s an Epidemic

-Hospital medical errors aren’t getting the serious attention they need and deserve, even though everyone who visits a hospital for treatment is at risk and the federal government won’t recognize medical errors as a cause of death.
-As a result, those causing preventable harm can’t easily be identified and the actual number of patients being killed is difficult to determine – and the American Hospital Association and American Medical Association like it that way.
+Hospital medical errors aren’t getting the serious attention they need and deserve, even though everyone who visits a hospital for treatment is at risk.
+And the federal government won’t recognize medical errors as a cause of death.
+Only one state, Pennsylvania, even requires hospitals to report medical errors.
+As a result, those causing preventable harm can’t easily be identified and the actual number of patients being killed is difficult to determine – and that’s just the way that the American Hospital Association and American Medical Association like it.

 Patient safety experts are calling this an epidemic and there are estimates that it’s costing our country $800 billion to $1 trillion a year, almost one third of all health care costs and more than the total expenditures for Medicare in 2015 ($632B) or the total defense budget for 2015 ($598B).
 And unless something is done it’s going to get much worse as Baby Boomers suffer from the diseases of aging that require hospitalization.
 But most hospital patients and their families are never told when a preventable error occurs, in order to protect the hospital, since there’s no law that requires hospitals to inform them.
 Hospitals won’t even provide their patients with information about how they can protect themselves from preventable harm, because they don’t want to increase their risk of liability or be held accountable when harm occurs.